EciStg/order-placement/probe/README.md

 2. Version 1.5 *required*

-    This probe MUST be a light weight indicator of API or application availability.
-QA/IT/Support and other applications MUST be able to GET this low impact fast running probe.
+    This probe must be a light weight indicator of API or application availability.
+QA/IT/Support and other applications must be able to GET this low impact fast running probe.
 It is expected that this probe will be called one or more times per minute.
 Calling applications are required to check the HTTP status code as a pass ( *200* ) or fail ( *500* ) indicator.
-A body MUST not be returned to the caller.
+A body must not be returned to the caller.

-    The information returned from this should probably not be cached, reasonable people can and will disagree.
-If you do decide to cache the results please note that it is designed to be hit one or more times per minute.
-Below is an example of the headers and values indicating that the results of the probe should not be cached.

-        Cache-Control: no-cache, no-store, must-revalidate
-        Pragma: no-cache
-        Expires: 0

-    For readers that want to test what the top probe is returning, you can do something like the following, of course you will need to replace `locahost` with your host:

         curl -sw "%{http_code}\\n" http://localhost/apis/v0/order/probes/top